Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 fix bad marriages?
 Does having

 electricity ultimately prevent death?
-However,

-there’s some Scriptural foundation ironically Rand’s optimism: Revelation 21:4 shows that evil is indeed a
+However, there’s some Scriptural foundation ironically Rand’s

-After having served its ultimate purpose, the evil that entered the
+evil is indeed a temporary intruder in the universe.
+After having served its ultimate purpose, the evil that entered

-by the power of God.
+banished by the power of God.
 Because

 Objectivism upholds a code of moral absolutes that it attempts to objectively